TheModernObserver

 Audio That Makes a Difference

-This is where most home movie setups fall short.
+This is where most home movie setups leave room for improvement.
 Built-in TV speakers are functional, but they flatten the experience.
 A soundbar with a subwoofer is the easiest upgrade you can make, and it transforms dialogue clarity, music, and action scenes dramatically.
 The Sonos Beam and Samsung HW-Q series are excellent mid-range options.
 For a more immersive setup, a 5.1 surround sound system fills the room with directional audio, making explosions feel real and whispered conversations feel intimate.

 Lighting and Atmosphere